+1 (858) 442-1681 - Contact Me for an Appointment: EMAIL

 water vapor from hot spring pools at hot creek mammoth lakes

-A closer look at the steaming hot spring pools with the old fence in the bottom left corner
+A closer look at the steaming hot spring pools with the old fence in the bottom left corner.
+Click on the image to see it on Fine Art America.

 I flew my drone over the creek and recorded some footage.
 A bit to the east I noticed that the creek was a lot wider and beautiful green water plants were performing a gracious dance.